 VPI Type in the VPI setting used for the network connection.
 VCI Type in the VCI setting used for the network connection.
 F4/F5 Choose F4 (Virtual Path) or F5 (Virtual Connection) from the pull-down menu to define the flow type.
 An F4 flow test is used to verify that ATM network information (ATM cells) can be shared between network elements.
 This information is used within virtual paths to report an unavailable path or a virtual path that cannot be guaranteed.
 An F5 flow test is also used to verify that ATM network information can be shared between network elements.
 This information is used within virtual connections to report degraded virtual channel performance such as late arriving cells, lost cells, and cell insertion problems. etoe/segment Select the test type from the remaining pull-down menu.
-Choose End-to-Er the entire path from the Router to the ATM connection endpoint.
-Choose so to test the path from the Router to the end of the first ATM connection segment.
-Status A success or fail message appears here after the test is completed.
+Choose End-t the entire path from the Router to the ATM connection endpoint.
+Choose to test the path from the Router to the end of the first ATM connection set to the path from the Router to the end of the first ATM connection set to the path from the Router to the end of the first ATM connection set to the path from the Router to the end of the first ATM connection set to the path from the Router to the end of the first ATM connection set to the path from the Router to the end of the first ATM connection set to the path from the Router to the end of the first ATM connection set to the Router to the end of the first ATM connection set to the Router to the end of the first ATM connection set to the Router to the end of the first ATM connection set to the Router to the Router to the end of the first ATM connection set to the Router to the Rout Status A success or fail message appears here after the test is completed.
 If the reply cell is received within the standard-defined time, the Status will read OK .
 This indicates that the specified test path is functioning normally and all connections were successful.
 If the Status reads Fail , there is a fault in the segment or path tested.